gomorpheus/morpheus-docs/integration_guides/nutanix.rst

 PASSWORD
   Nutanix admin password
 Inventory Existing Instances
-  If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in {morpheus}.
+  If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .

 .. include:: advanced_options.rst